We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Once we took a number, the gentleman asked what we would like to see today.
 After saying we are looking for engagement rings, he gestured towards that section.
 As we turned our backs on him to head to the display, we had the crap scared out of us.
 Apparently they feel it’s necessary to announce our presence.
 He did so by shouting into a megaphone right behind us.
 An honest to goodness megaphone.

 After that, the experience settled down into a more normal jewelry store experience.
-The introduction surely stands out, but I’m not so sure that’s exactly what you want when making a luxury purchase.
+The introduction surely stands out, but I’m not so sure that’s exactly what you want when making such a meaningful purchase.

 Things were a little surprising here as well.
 A few years ago, when I first joined Ira on this site, I made an unplanned visit to a different Jewelry Exchange location (in Hackensack, NJ).
 This was before I was writing reviews, so I didn’t take great notes about the experience.
-But every diamond I was shown was a horrific diamond with an EGL certificate.
+But every diamond I was shown was not one I would recommend and, even worse, came with an EGL certificate.

 The second diamond was a bit of an improvement.
 It was a 1.15ct F SI2 excellent cut round diamond for $7,233.
 This diamond was better cut, but once again the inclusion was quite noticeable.
-Another major concern was the Strong Blue fluorescence grade.
+Another major concern was the strong blue fluorescence grade.
 This is a big no-no when buying a colorless diamond.
+Read more in our guide to fluorescence in diamonds.

-So what did I think of the prices?
+So what did I think of The Jewelry Exhchange’s prices?
 Let’s compare and see.

 The first diamond came in at $4,875 on its own (we were looking at it loose).
 Here is a comparable 1.14ct G I1 very good cut from James Allen.
 Let me be clear that I do not like this diamond, but it has the same problems the Jewelry Exchange diamond had.
 This one will run you $3,410.
 That saves you about 30%.

 The second diamond was a little nicer, but still had some major flaws while clocking in at $7,233.
-Here is a superior 1.18ct F SI2 excellent cut from James Allen.
+Here is a superior 1.20ct E SI2 excellent cut from James Allen.
 As you can see, the inclusions are not readily visible on the James Allen diamond (it will be eye-clean) and the fluorescence grade is better.
-I would still be hesitant to recommend it (we don’t like medium fluorescence on F colors either), but it’s certainly a better choice.
+I would still be hesitant to recommend it (we don’t like medium fluorescence on E colors either), but it’s certainly a better choice.
 The James Allen choice will cost you $5,600, a savings of about 25%.
-This is ignoring the fact that you will save even more because the online purchase is tax free.
+This is ignoring the fact that you will save even more because the online purchase is tax free if sent to certain states.
+If you are curious about JA’s reputation you can read more in our review of James Allen Diamonds.

 It’s not the high prices that bothered me at The Jewelry Exchange.
 As we explain (in our Should You Buy Online article), no physical store can compete with major online retailers like Blue Nile and James Allen.
 I understand (while not agreeing) with a consumer who is willing to spend a 30% premium for buying in a physical store.
 But usually the best place to buy an engagement ring is from a top-tier online retailer.